eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 Once everything is set up in the _Codespace_, you can work with it in the same way as with the normal DevContainer inside VS Code.

 {{% pageinfo color="primary" %}}
-Be careful with using GitHub Codespaces in browser and VS Code locally at the same time: _Tasks_ that are started using a browser session will not show in VS Code environment and vice versa.
+Be careful with using GitHub Codespaces in a browser and VS Code locally at the same time: _Tasks_ that are started using a browser session will not show in VS Code environment and vice versa.
 This might lead to problems.
 {{% /pageinfo %}}

 {{% /tab %}}
 {{< /tabpane >}}

-You can find more information about the _Vehicle App_ Development in the [respective pages](/docs/tutorials/vehicle-app-development).
+You can find more information about the _Vehicle App_ development in the [respective pages](/docs/tutorials/vehicle-app-development).

 ## How to start the runtime services?

 The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop _Vehicle Apps_ and run integration tests.

-Currently supported possibilities are starting the services locally and in a Kubernetes (K3D) cluster.
+Currently, the supported options to run these services is either locally or in a Kubernetes (K3D) cluster.

 {{< tabpane text=true >}}
    {{% tab header="Local Runtime" %}}